ivanvolov/Looped-Ethena/README.md

 - Reclaiming their original stETH collateral.

 Both functions are designed to provide seamless user interaction while maintaining capital efficiency and safety.

+## 🌟 User Benefits

+- **Automation:** No manual looping or position management required.
+- **Maximized Yields:** Weekly rebalancing reinvests returns for compounding gains.
+- **Gas Efficiency:** Flash loan operations minimize transaction costs.
+- **Seamless Experience:** Simple deposit and withdrawal process.

+## 🔮 Future Plans

+1. Complete the weekly rebalance procedure to reinvest yield into ETH.
+2. Integrate Morpho and Euler to increase vault capacity.
+3. Deploy the vault to mainnet.
+4. Build a similar vault for cbBTC to DCA into BTC using Ethena yield.

 ## How to run locally